Publication 939 (12/2018), General Rule for Pensions and Annuities

 Different payments to survivor.

-If your contract provides that payments to a survivor annuitant will be different from the amount you receive, you must use a computation which accounts for both the joint lives of the annuitants and the life of the survivor.
+If your contract provides that payments to a survivor annuitant will be different from the amount you receive, you must use a computation that accounts for both the joint lives of the annuitants and the life of the survivor.

 Example 1.